mongodb/docs-app-services/source/includes/trigger-match-expression.rst

 A :manual:`$match </reference/operator/aggregation/match>` expression document
-that {+service-short+} uses to filter which change events cause the Trigger to fire.
+that App Services uses to filter which change events cause the Trigger to fire.
 The Trigger evaluates all change event objects that it receives against this match expression and only executes if the expression evaluates to ``true`` for a given change event.